jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 More specific to the purview of IAs, information consumers depend on KOSs to browse and search content objects.

-**BROWSING** AKA navigating is the act of reviewing Hjørland (2011) provided the following definition: "Browsing is a quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects".
+**BROWSING** is "quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects" Hjørland (2011). **NAVIGATION** is related, but has implications of (1) traversing a website (2) with perhaps a greater sense of direction.
+KOSs that support these activities include hierarchical taxonomies, faceted taxonomies, and pick lists (a drop-down UI element).

-NAVIGATION:

-- with hierarchical taxonomies
-- with a pick list
+**SEARCHING** is the machine-aided pursuit of a specific piece of information.
+Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects.

+### KOS by impact on IR

+Per ANSI/NISO Z39.19 (p.
+16), **recall** is improved by:

-- faceted taxonomies
+-

-**SEARCHING** is
+**Precision** is improved by:

-RETRIEVAL:

-- faceted taxonomies and thesauri
+-
-- p.
-19 of ANSI/NISO Z39.19

 ### KOS by structure